-The Master of Arts in Art is the only program of its kind offered in southern Colorado.
-As such, this program serves students from Colorado, its bordering states, and occasionally more distant regions.
-The Master of Arts in Art is housed in the Department of Art at Adams State University.
-The program serves to benefit the artist who seeks a higher level of competency.
-It also serves the art educator as a resource for professional growth.
-The graduate program provides a forum for art education issues through interaction with other professional art educators.
-In addition, the graduate program serves the practicing artist in his or her endeavor to elevate individual artistic experience to a higher plane.
+The Master of Arts in Art, housed in the Department of Art at Adams State University, is the only program of its kind offered in southern Colorado.
+The program serves the practicing artist in his or her endeavor to elevate individual artistic practice to a higher plane both conceptually and technically.
+It also serves art educators as a resource for professional growth.
+As well as helping educators further develop their own artistic practice the graduate program provides a forum for art education issues through interaction with other professional art educators.
 Finally, the graduate program serves as a model for the undergraduate student to observe and understand the professional level of competency attained through the graduate experience.

 Students desiring to enroll in a master’s degree program in the Department of Art must hold a baccalaureate degree from an accredited institution and are generally expected to have the equivalent of an undergraduate major in art.
 Prospective candidates with a major other than art who possess exceptional talent in art may be accepted on the basis of their original artwork.
 Students enrolled in the final year of undergraduate study may be admitted to graduate study pending verification of receipt of the baccalaureate degree.
 All applicants must submit the following information to the Graduate School, Adams State University, 208 Edgemont Blvd., Alamosa, CO 81101: